 Co-curricular offerings are non-credit activities combining fun and intellectual awareness.
 They are scheduled for a limited time (e.g. one semester), are led by a staff or faculty member or by a student working in concert with a faculty or staff member, and are funded by the Office of Student Life.
 They differ from curricular offerings in that they are not graded and attendance is not strictly enforced.
 They differ from extra-curricular activities in that they have an intellectual component, faculty/staff leadership, and limited lifespan.
-Examples of recent co-curricular offerings include: Twenty-one Grain Bread, Choral Music, Current Events Table, Ornithology for Engineers, and The Practice and Politics of Needlework.
+Examples of recent co-curricular offerings include: Advanced Theoretical Zymurgy, Conversations about the Law, Current Events Table, FoodLab, Gender and Engineering, Latin Dance, Metal Casting, Play with Clay, Puzzling and Trivial